ericauld/cutlass/media/docs/gemm_api_3x.md

 pipeline stages, while the `ClusterShape_` type allows for parameterization over the shape of the threadblock cluster over which TMA multicast will take place.

+EA: What are the semantics of a cluster "shape"?

 The collective dispatch policy is also the primary point of composing various kernel schedules freely with any mainloop.
 Each mainloop policy either prescribes a `Schedule` with which it needs to be run, or exposes a template API